Ilene D. Lieberman, PhD

 University of California--Berkeley (CA)

 My undergraduate degree program included a year studying abroad in Bordeaux, France, an opportunity that helped shape my academic career.
-At graduate school in Princeton, I specialized in 19th European art, with a dissertation that focused on British commemorative sculpture during this period.
+At graduate school in Princeton, I specialized in 19th century European art, with a dissertation that focused on British commemorative sculpture during this period.
 This ultimately led me to my current interest in public art, particularly memorials and monuments, as well as the representation of gender in art.

 My research interests focus on commemoration, on how cultures define and pay homage to their "heroic dead."
 I am particularly interested in the disparate forms of modern remembrance how, where, and whom we memorialize as well as the interplay between aesthetics and politics that so often complicates public display.